vocascan/documentation/docs/vocascan-server/installation/pm2.md

 - `latest` - The latest stable version points to the latest `X.Y.Z` release.
 It is recommended for production use.
 - `experimental` - The experimental version is partially stable and points to the latest `X.Y.Z-rc.A` released.
-If you consider to use that version, note, that it can container some problems.
+If you consider using that version, note, that it can contain some problems.
 - `X.Y.Z` - For each release, there is a specific version published.
 - `X.Y.Z-rc.A` - For each beta release, there is a specific tag published.
 It could contain some problems.